grantr/springboard/README.md

 request if you need a version of the gem with a particular elasticsearch version.

+Subsequent Springboard releases for the same version will add a version specifier to the end of the version, eg 0.18.7.1.

 ## Usage

 This gem packages up the elasticsearch binary distribution with a ruby